fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.shielder.it/blog/2021/02/hunting-for-bugs-in-telegrams-animated-stickers-remote-attack-surface/">-Hunting for bugs in Telegram's animated stickers remote attack surface</a>

 <a href="https://twitter.com/seecure963/status/1367145532674613249">-Yay, I was awarded a $100,000 bounty on https://twitter.com/Hacker0x01 Initial bounty was $16k and later on they decided to add another $84k!! </a>

+<a href="https://thehackernews.com/2021/03/bug-in-apples-find-my-feature-couldve.html">-Bug in Apple's Find My Feature Could've Exposed Users' Location Histories</a>

+<a href="https://portswigger.net/daily-swig/vulnerabilities-in-smarty-php-template-engine-renders-cms-platforms-open-to-abuse">-Vulnerabilities in Smarty PHP template engine renders popular CMS platforms open to abuse</a>

+<a href="https://portswigger.net/daily-swig/research-how-json-parsers-can-create-security-risks-when-it-comes-to-interoperability">-Research: How JSON parsers can create security risks when it comes to interoperability</a>

 <a href="http://Write-Up.u.medium.com/ssrf-to-fetch-aws-credentials-with-full-access-to-various-services-18cd08194e91">-SSRF to fetch AWS credentials with full access to multiple services</a>